 - (a) Find the shares in total product of Y_L and Y_R . - (b) Find the shares in total product of L and R, where R = C + D. - (c) Derive separate expressions for the factor shares of C and D in production of Y_R , first in terms of quantities, then in terms of prices. - (d) Assume that initially only factor D is available, but that at some time T factor C also appears on the market.
 What happens? - (e) Compare this economy to the real global economy, as observed over the last 150 years.
-Give one or more examples of 'new' resources which have emerged, and compare their emergence in reality to the emergence of C in the model. - (f) Discuss what-if anything-we can learn from the model regarding policy to reduce carbon dioxide emissions from the burning of fossil fuels. - 4.8 (a) Write down a production function which has the potential for DTC increasing resource efficiency.
+Give one or more examples of 'new' resources which have emerged, and compare their emergence in reality to the emergence of C in the model. - (f) Discuss implications for policy to reduce carbon dioxide emissions from the burning of fossil fuels. - 2.16 (a) Write down a production function which has the potential for DTC increasing resource efficiency.
 Explain. - (b) Write down a production function which has the potential for DTC and substitution between resource inputs.
 Explain. - (c) Write down production and utility functions in an economy with the potential for substitution away from product categories in which the production process is resource-intensive.
 Explain.

-5. Pollution
+3. Pollution

-5.1 We can model both natural resources and polluting emissions as inputs into the aggregate production function:
+3.1 We can model both natural resources and polluting emissions as inputs into the aggregate production function:

-$$Y = (A_L L)^{1 - \alpha - \beta} K^{\alpha} R^{\beta}.$$
+$$Y = (A_L L)^{1-\alpha-\beta} K^{\alpha} R^{\beta}.$$